igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 requirements, need a partially reliable transport.
 These applications typically communicate data in application-specific messages that are serialized over QUIC streams.
-Applications desire partially reliable transport when their messages expire and lose their usefulness due to later events (time passing, newer messages, etc).
+Applications desire partially reliable transport, when their messages expire and lose their usefulness due to later events (time passing, newer messages, etc).

 The content of this draft is intended for